 In many cases, identification as an ROTC scholar will not result in awarding additional RIT grants.
 All RIT awards offered prior to your identification as an ROTC scholar count towards the value of the RIT/ROTC grant.
 If you already have been offered RIT funds in an amount equal to room and board charges, there would be no additional award offered.
 Additionally, need-based RIT grants exceeding room and board charges might be adjusted downward.
 Students with RIT awards that total less than room and board charges will have their grants increased to equal those charges.

 External funds such as Pell, TAP, and private scholarships are first applied to any tuition and fees not covered by ROTC.
 External funds not used for tuition and fees will be applied to room and board charges, and the RIT grant will be reduced accordingly.
 Total grant aid from all sources cannot exceed the total cost of tuition, fees, room, and board.

 Families have several options to assist with their costs.
 Parents of dependent students can borrow from the Federal PLUS Program (a description of the program and a pre-application can also be found in the Introduction to Financial Aid booklet sent with your financial aid award letter).
 You also have the option of applying for a private loan (i.e. non-federal) as long as you have a credit-worthy co-signer.

 Yes, you have to reapply for financial aid each year.
-The applications are usually available mid-late December.
-After a student's first year at RIT, we require that students reapply for financial aid by completing both an RIT Undergraduate Financial Aid Form and a FAFSA.
+We require that students reapply for financial aid by completing the FAFSA after October 1st.
 Reminders to reapply will be sent to students who are currently enrolled and who are receiving financial aid.

 Yes, The Alumni Legacy Scholarship, sponsored by the Office of Alumni Relations in conjunction with the Alumni Network, is a one-time award given to both children of RIT alumni and to RIT alumni themselves.